A Midwest Book Review Reviewer’s Choice

 A Jewish Book Council Network book

 As a child, Judith Ormand was the only Jew — and the only Black — in a small insular Pennsylvania mountain village where she was raised by her white Christian grandparents.
-As a young woman, she must reluctantly break her vow to never return to the town she learned to hate.
+Now, she must reluctantly break her vow to never return to the town she learned to hate.
 During her one week visit, she buries and mourns her beloved grandmother, is forced to deal with the white boy who cruelly broke her heart, and is menaced by an old enemy.
 But with her traumatic discovery of a long buried secret, Judith finds more questions than answers about the prejudice that scarred her childhood.

 Jo Joe has been gaining popularity as the starting point for open discussions about bias and prejudice, family misunderstandings, forgiveness and diversity.
 For some examples of programs for book clubs, schools, companies and other organizations that Sally offers on these topics, please go to the Crossing the Tribal Divide page on this site.